chrbec10/keyhomes/README.md

 }
 ```

+## The 404 Page

+Apache looks for a 404 page relative to the server root.
+Therefore it will not work if the app is in a different root directory.
+This can be fixed by updating .htaccess

 ## Docker Compose?

 It means I don't need to use XAMPP and that makes me happy.
 File isn't important except for meaning I don't have to install PHP locally.